caninetools/canine.tools/docs/services/index.md

     ----

-    cobalt is a media downloader that doesn't piss you off. it's friendly, efficient, and doesn't have ads, trackers, paywalls or other nonsense. **Uses Cloudflare.**
+    cobalt is a media downloader that doesn't piss you off. it's friendly, efficient, and doesn't have ads, trackers, paywalls or other nonsense.

     [:octicons-chevron-right-16: Access](https://cobalt.canine.tools/)